huggingface/optimum-habana/examples/stable-diffusion/README.md

     --bf16
 ```

+> [!NOTE]
 > HPU graphs are recommended when generating images by batches to get the fastest possible generations.
 > The first batch of images entails a performance penalty.
 All subsequent batches will be generated much faster.
 > You can enable this mode with `--use_hpu_graphs`.

-### Multiple Prompts

-Here is how to generate images with several prompts:
+To generate images with multiple prompts, simply include two prompts in your input as shown below:

 ```bash
 python text_to_image_generation.py \